‘Teach by the beach!’

 Quality of life and cost of living when teaching in Thailand

 Savings potential is often a key factor when considering teaching internationally.
-In Thailand, salaries for international school teachers typically start at around 80,000THB a month and at top-tier places they could top 200,000THB per month.
+In Thailand, salaries for international school teachers typically start at around 80,000THB a month and at top-tier places they could be more than 200,000THB per month.

 Outside of Bangkok, it’s possible to rent detached houses for as little as 10,000THB a month and utility bills are minimal.
 In the capital, the starting price is likely to be at least triple this amount, especially if you’re travelling as a family.
 Most schools will include a housing allowance.
 Global health insurance is usually offered by schools and the quality of international hospitals is high.
 Income tax rates vary but most teachers in Thailand pay 20-25%.